Frank Ney

 Frank James Ney (May 12, 1918 – November 24, 1992) was a mayor of Nanaimo, British Columbia, Canada, serving for twenty-one years.
 Ney also served a term as a member of the Legislative Assembly of British Columbia.
 He was known for his outgoing personality, his habit of attending civic events and dressing up like a pirate for the appearances, and playing a central role in initiating the bathtub races across Georgia Strait from Nanaimo to Vancouver.
 He was an active skier, swimmer, figure skater and boater.
 During the 1950/1951 season he was President of the Nanaimo Figure Skating Club.

 He also, while Mayor, initiated the creation of cut-away corners of sidewalk curbs in downtown Nanaimo after spending one day in a wheelchair in order to experience for himself the difficulties in getting around experienced by those in wheelchairs.

+In his honour, Frank J. Ney Elementary School was named after him.